input-output-hk/engineering/blog/2022-12-05-ghc-js-backend-merged.md

 time for each identifier.
 These optimizations were only made possible after removing `Text` and switching from `Text` to `FastString`.

-#### Removal of custom file extensions and support for JavaScript pragmas
+#### Removal of Custom File Extensions and Support for JavaScript Pragmas

 GHCJS used the `.js.pp` file extension to identify JavaScript files that needed to be passed through CPP before being valid JavaScript.
 Adding support for this